 We said goodbye to Hiro and Janny here as they were planning to stay in A Ramallosa.
 We hoped to meet up with them again, farther along!

-We chose to continue onward, via the Senda Litoral.
-After the bridge we turned left on the continuing bikeway, by this lovely little chapel, the Capela San Campio.
+We chose to continue onward, via the Senda Litoral, albeit an alternative of our own creation.
+After the bridge we turned left and onto the continuing bikeway, by this lovely little chapel, the Capela San Campio.
 It looked very Portuguese with its blue murals.

 If you walk across the medieval bridge you will have to turn left at the roundabout to continue to follow the Río Miñor.